Longstep Property Solutions Homes for Rent

 Nvidia, Dell, Supermicro

-The xAI ecosystem is pulling major suppliers into the metro.
-Dell and Supermicro partnered on the Colossus build; all three plan Memphis-area operations.
-The Chamber established a six-person xAI Special Operations Team for concierge support.
+The AI ecosystem is pulling major suppliers into the metro.
+Dell and Supermicro partnered on the Colossus build, and all three plan Memphis-area operations.
+The Chamber stood up a six-person special operations team purely for concierge support on the campus.

-Amazon and FedEx
+Amazon and the logistics base

 Regional One Health